YueErro/udacity_cplusplus/Capstone-ROS-Node-simulated-in-Gazebo/README.md

             └── robot_pose_publisher.cpp
 ```

+**`capstone_node.cpp`**

+It runs two different ROS nodes (explained below) in different threads and properly manages the callback messages.

+**`path_manager.h` and `path_manager.cpp`**

+It saves the robot's path during the execution to eventually save it in an image if the user wants and when he or she wants.

+It uses mutex when accessing the robot's pose to avoid other threads from accessing the same data and changing it at the same time.

+For saving the path the robot did, this class also takes care of changing of coordinate systems, in this case from ROS world coordinate system to OpenCV coordinate system, and indicates with nice colours in the image the start point and endpoint of the robot.

+**`robot_pose_publisher.h` and `robot_pose_publisher.cpp`**

+This class gets the input from the keyboard commands typed by the user to teleoperate the robot in simulation.
+It computes the necessary transformations of the odom coordinate frame to the robot's base coordinate frame to get the robot's pose in ROS world coordinate system.

+It also makes use of mutex when getting the keyboard commands, so that access to the data is safe.

 ### Addressed capstone rubric points
 This application satisfies all criteria for the README (the current file you are reading) and Compiling and Testing.
 In this case, `catkin build` of `catkin_tools` has been used instead of `cmake` and `make`.